ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 11.3.2.1 SSL/TLS

-A GraphQL client with `graphql:ClientSecureSocket` configuration can invoke GraphQL services with SSL/TLS.
+A GraphQL client can communicate with a secured GraphQL service via SSL/TLS.
+The `graphql:ClientSecureSocket` configuration can be used to provide configurations related to SSL/TLS.

 ###### Example: GraphQL Client Using SSL/TLS